SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 ![an example of a contents list, made through the table of content](images/table-of-content-example.png)

 The table of content is designed to facilitate the navigation through an exposition.
 Both pages and locations within a page can be added in the table of content.
+You can also set an __entry page__, this is the page where the user starts reading.
 In order to edit the table of content, go to the __"Options"__ menu > __"Edit Table of Content"__.

 ![Table of content dialog](images/table-of-content-dialog.png)